gregorbj/Archive-VisionEval/api/model_system_design.md

 - **Module**
-A module, at its heart, is a collection of software parameters that implements a submodel and meets the specifications described in this document.
+A module, at its heart, is a collection of data and functions that meet the specifications described in this document and that implement a submodel.
+Modules also include documentation of the submodel.
+Modules as made available to users as R packages.

 - **Software Framework**